International Rules Series: Jim Stynes Medal

 The Jim Stynes Medal is awarded to the best player of the Australian team for each series.
 It was first awarded in 1998 and named after Jim Stynes, who won the All-Ireland Minor Football Championship with Dublin before joining Melbourne.
-With the Demons, he won the 1991 Brownlow Medal, set the record for most VFL or AFL consecutive games played (with 244), was named to Melbourne's Team of the Century, and was elected into the Australian Football Hall of Fame while also playing for both Ireland and Australia in the series.
-He was also honored with a state funeral in Melbourne when he died in 2012.
+With the Demons, he won the 1991 Brownlow Medal, set the record for most VFL or AFL consecutive games played (with 244), was named in Melbourne's Team of the Century, and was elected into the Australian Football Hall of Fame while also playing for both Ireland and Australia in the series.
+He was also honoured with a state funeral in Melbourne when he died in 2012.